 Hard Recycling?
 Not Anymore: Solutions for 11 Perplexing Items

 Hard recycling?
 Not anymore.
-We all want to do our part to reduce waste and live more sustainably, but some items just don't seem to fit neatly into those blue recycling bins.
-Plastic bags, food scraps, batteries - what are you supposed to do with those?
-Don't stress.
-We've got solutions for 11 of the most perplexing items so you can recycle and repurpose them with confidence.
-Reduce, reuse, recycle - in that order.
-It's time to close the loop on some of these problematic products and make recycling second nature.
+We all want to cut waste and live more sustainably, but some items don’t fit neatly into those blue bins.
+Plastic bags, food pouches, chip bags, and batteries can be confusing.
+Don’t stress—below are practical solutions for 11 tricky items so you can recycle or repurpose them with confidence.
+Remember the order: reduce, reuse, then recycle.
+With a few smart habits, closing the loop becomes second nature.

 Introduction: The Struggle of Recycling Difficult Items